goethan/Udacity_Projects/Data_Analyst_Project_6_D3/m.md

 ### Objective:

-I use bar graph to compare which industry has better performance compared to the SSE indicator.
+I use bar chart to have a look at which industry has better performance compared to the SSE Composite index.

-elements..
-grid.

 ## Feedback
-反馈 - 包括从第一份草图到最后定稿，你从他人那里获得的关于你的可视化的所有反馈

 ### First version and feedback from the friend.

+Features of the first try:
-The height of the bar represents the number of the ...
+1. The y-axis represents the percentage of companies which outperform the SSE Composite Index.
-There is no exact number.
+2. I use grouped bar charts to compare industry level performance.
+Given Industry, I compare the performance of blue chips companies and non blue chips companies.
+3. Industries are ordered by the intrustrial level market capitalization.
+4. I use tooltips to enable audience to look into the exact number by moving mouse to the bars.
+5. I add grid.

+feedback:
+1. Graphically, there is no sign that the industries how you order the industries.
+2. For a value 0, the bar will not display, that is why we only have one bar for the category "综合".
+3. The measure "percentage of companies which outperform the SSE Composite Index" is not very informative.

 Too many industries are present.
 Not enough information is transmitted.

 Have you noticed any features from this chart? (你在这个可视化中注意到什么？) Do you have problem with this data? (你对这个数据有什么问题吗？)